Krenar123/FlowrSpot_v2/README.md

 ## Starting the application

-First thing use have to do is:
+First thing you have to do is:
 `rails db:migrate, rails db:create & rails db:seed`
  After configuring database you can start redis by typing: `redis-server` in case it gives problems starting server, you can also ignore that.